 The CarpalAID Blog

 Carpal tunnel is the most common syndrome of nerve compression of the upper extremity.
-The disorder affects 2% of the general population and 8% of the working population who use repetitive motions of their hands and wrists daily.
+The disorder affects 2% of the general population and 8% of the working people who use repetitive motions of their hands and wrists daily.

-Many office corporate workers are diagnosed with CTS every year due to excessive motion and hyperextension that wears down and compresses the median nerve which is located in the carpal tunnel.
+Many office corporate workers are diagnosed with CTS every year due to excessive motion and hyperextension that wears down and compresses the median nerve, which is located in the carpal tunnel.

 1. Improve Your Work Setting

-2. Keep Healthy weight and blood pressure:
+2. Keep Healthy Weight and Blood Pressure:

 4. Practice Your Grip

-When you are holding items, don’t just use your fingers use your entire hand.
+When you are holding items, don’t just use your fingers, use your entire hand.
 A lot of muscles that support your wrist can become weak over time if not used.

-In many cases simply resting will ease carpal tunnel pain.
+In many cases, merely resting will ease carpal tunnel pain.
 Avoid doing the repetitive tasks that irritate or worsen your CTS symptoms.
 Take breaks in between work assignments.